kdkasad/numbrs/README.md

 | Factorial            | `factorial` | 1                   |
 | Combination          | `choose`    | 2                   |
 | Permutation          | `permute`   | 2                   |

+#### Function call syntax problems

+Any group which comes after an identifier which matches the name of a function will be treated as a function call.
+This means that functions will mask variable names.

+Example:

+    $ numbrs
+    > foo = 5
+    5.00000
+    > ln = 5
+    5.00000
+    > foo(2)
+    10.00000
+    > ln(2)
+    0.69315

 ### Units